wpsight/wpcasa/README.txt

 = Is WPCasa free? =

 Yes, the core features are free.
 Additionally, we offer free and paid add-ons and themes exclusively built for WPCasa.

+= Does WPCasa support the block editor (aka Gutenberg)? =

+Let's say yes, but don't expect blocks to build your pages.
+With WPCasa 1.4.0 we have added block editor support (which needs to be enabled in the WPCasa settings) which allows you to use all WPCasa related data in the block editor.
+This allows you to create your own output with the loop block, for example.
+However, you can still use our [shortcodes](https://docs.wpcasa.com/article/category/shortcodes/) with the block editor.

 = Does WPCasa include a listing gallery? =